-Many of us look at the examples above as ordinary life, not associating them with learning opportunities and not recognizing that they are part of a child’s overall development and the positive impact they can have within the school classroom and beyond.
+Many of us look at the examples above as ordinary life, not associating them with learning opportunities and not recognizing that they are part of a child’s overall development, or the positive impact they can have within the school classroom and beyond.
 Schools can help change that perception by suggesting topics for dinner conversation, helping parents understand the benefit of extra-curricular activities, and communicating with all, not just some, members of a student’s hive.

 Supporting the Hive

 Students aren’t the only ones with a broad support system.
 Families, local communities, even schools themselves are all dependent on the satisfaction and loyalty of the members in their hive to be successful.
 Schools are often the common link between all these entities, and students, parents and local organizations can take their engagement cues from the example set by the school.

 Consider the scenarios in which a parent typically receives a call from the school.
 A child is misbehaving, performing poorly, or perhaps injured.
 If schools only initiate contact when there is a problem parents are conditioned to dread a call from the school.
 However, what if a teacher reached out to relay positive news?
 Perhaps a student managed their behavior appropriately instead of losing their temper, or demonstrated a leadership quality for the first time.
 When parents hear positive news from the school they associate these positive feelings with their child and in turn become more supportive of the school.